 Services that are covered for you What you must pay when you get these services Inpatient mental health care Covered services include mental health care services that require a hospital stay.
-For each Medicare- coveredstay in an-in- network hospital you pay the followings: A per admission deductible is applied once during the defined benefit period. the felle miger A benefit period begins the day you go into a hospital or skilled nursing facility.
+For each Medicare- coveredstay in an-in- network hospital you pay the followings: A per admission deductible is applied once during the defined benefit period.
+A benefit period begins the day you go into a hospital or skilled nursing facility.
 The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
-If you go into a hospital or a \$150 copay per day; day 1-5; \$0 days 6-90 skilled nursing facility after one benefit period has ended, a new benefit period begins.
-There is no limit to the number of benefit periods.
-Prior authorization may berequired.
+If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
+There is no limit to the number of benefit periods. \$150 copay per day; day 1-5; \$0 days 6-90 Prior authorization may berequired.
 There is a 190-day lifetime limit for inpatient mental health services provided in a psychiatric hospital.
 The 190-day limit does not apply to mental health services provided in a psychiatric unit of a general hospital.
 If you have used part of the 190-day Medicare lifetime benefit prior to enrolling in our plan, then you are only entitled to receive the difference between the number of lifetime days already used in the Plan benefit.

-Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay You will pay the If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+What you must pay when vou get these services

+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: applicable cost-sharing for these services as though they were provided on an outpatient basis.
-Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Refer to the applicable benefit section in this chart Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that You pay these amounts untilyou reach the out-of- pocket maximum. replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Prior authorization may be required. • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition • Physical therapy, speech therapy, and occupational therapy
+Covered services include, but are not limited to:

+- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy